SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-3-Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 Repeatmodeler http://www.repeatmasker.org/RepeatModeler/
 RepeatMasker http://www.repeatmasker.org/RMDownload.html

 The first step to run Repeatmodeler is that you need to build a Database.
-The Build Database step is quick (several seconds at most). you can ither use and interactive node or a job file.
+The Build Database step is quick (several seconds at most). you can either use an interactive node or a job file.

 #### Job file: repeatmodeler_database.job
 - Queue: medium